fairtracks/omnipy_examples/README.md

 - Install dependencies:
   - `poetry install --with dev`

+- Update all dependencies:
+  - `poetry update`

+- Update single dependency, e.g.:
+  - `poetry update omnipy`

+- If a dependency is not updated to the latest version available on Pypi, you might need to clear the pip cache of poetry:
+  - `poetry cache clear pypi -all`

 ### For mypy support in PyCharm

 - In PyCharm, install "Mypy" plugin (not "Mypy (Official)")